 \paragraph{Spatial-visual View Fusion.} VLM-3R integrates 3D geometric information using specialized 3D reconstructive tokens derived from our 3D tokenization process (Sec.~\ref{sec:3dtoken}).
-These tokens comprise concatenated enriched 3D feature tokens $F_t'$ and camera view tokens $z_t'$, which together form a unified 3D representation $Z_{3D} = \text{Concat}(F_t', z_t')$.
-We then fuse this $Z_{3D}$ representation with the VLM's native visual tokens $H_v$ (extracted from video frames by its pre-trained visual encoder, e.g., CLIP ViT) via a cross-attention mechanism.
-In this cross-attention block, the VLM's visual tokens $H_v$ serve as queries, attending to the unified 3D representation $Z_{3D}$ which provides both keys and values.
-This process yields 3D-aware visual tokens $H'_v$:
+Specifically, these tokens consist of enriched spatial tokens $F_t'$ and camera view tokens $z_t'$, which are concatenated to form a unified 3D representation, $Z_{3D} = \text{Concat}(F_t', z_t')$.
+We then fuse this 3D representation with the VLM's native visual tokens $H_v$ (extracted from video frames by a pre-trained visual encoder, e.g., CLIP ViT) through a cross-attention mechanism, where $H_v$ serves as queries and $Z_{3D}$ provides keys and values.
+The cross-attention output is computed as

+where $W_Q$, $W_K$, and $W_V$ are learnable projection matrices, and $d_k$ is the key dimension.
+To preserve the original visual appearance information while injecting 3D priors, we apply a residual connection and obtain the enriched visual representation

-where $W_Q, W_K, W_V$ are learnable projection matrices and $d_k$ is the key dimension.
-These 3D-infused visual tokens $H'_v$ subsequently pass through a two-layer projector, a strategy also employed in models like LLaVA-Next-Video~\cite{zhang2024llavanextvideo}.
-The resulting projected tokens, now fully contextualized with 3D information, replace the original $H_v$ and are combined with language instruction tokens $H_{\text{instruct}}$ (e.g., as $[H'_v; H_{\text{instruct}}]$) to form the input sequence for the LMM's transformer backbone.
-End-to-end supervised fine-tuning (SFT) on our curated reconstructive-instructional data then enables the LMM to jointly reason over visual appearance, 3D geometric priors, and camera perspective, significantly enhancing 3D spatial context understanding.
-We incorporate a skip connection, described in detail in the appendix.
+The fused tokens $H_v'$ are then passed through a two-layer projector, following the design used in models such as LLaVA-Next-Video~\cite{zhang2024llavanextvideo}, to align them with the input space of the LMM backbone.
+The resulting 3D-aware visual tokens are concatenated with the language instruction tokens $H_{\text{instruct}}$ (e.g., $[H_v'; H_{\text{instruct}}]$) and fed into the transformer backbone.
+End-to-end supervised fine-tuning on our curated reconstructive-instructional data enables the model to jointly reason over visual appearance, 3D geometric priors, and camera perspective, thereby improving 3D spatial understanding.

 \paragraph{Training Objective and Fine-tuning Strategy} For training VLM-3R, we adopt the same learning objective as LLaVA-NeXT-Video.
 To achieve efficient adaptation, we employ Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning for VLM, and involves updating parameters within 3D fusion attention block and the projection layers.